Create and edit virtual entities that contain data from an external data source

 Custom data provider.
 If you've imported a data provider plug-in, the data provider will appear here.
 More information: Get started with virtual entities

 OData v4 Data Provider.
-PowerApps includes an OData Data Provider that can be used with OData v4 web services.
+Dynamics 365 for Customer Engagement apps includes an OData Data Provider that can be used with OData v4 web services.
 More information: OData v4 Data Provider configuration, requirements, and best practices

 Add a secured field to a Data Source

 You create fields for a Data Source in the same way as any other entity.
 For data that is encrypted or sensitive, enable the Data Source Secret attribute on the custom field of the Data Source.
 For example, to secure a field that contains a database connection string.

 The Data Source Secret attribute is only available with fields added to a Data Source form.

 You create a virtual entity just like any other entity in Customer Engagement with the addition of a few extra attributes described here.

 Although you can create a virtual entity by selecting None as the data source, to acquire data a virtual entity requires a data source.
 More information: Add a data source to use for virtual entities

 Go to Settings > Customizations > Customize the System.